magnetis/astro/README.md

 Once your pull request has been approved and merged, you must deploy Astro again to GitHub Pages to make sure everyone views the most recent version of the project.

-In your terminal, after merging: checkout to master, do `git pull` and run `npm run docs:publish` to deploy.
+In your terminal, after merging: checkout to master, do `git pull` and run `yarn docs:publish` or `npm run docs:publish` to deploy.

 Visit [magnetis.github.io/astro](https://magnetis.github.io/astro/) and make sure your changes go live! :tada: While you're there, please check if everything still looks okay.